List of Intel Pentium processors: P6 based Pentiums

 Desktop processors based on the P6 microarchitecture were marketed as Pentium Pro, Pentium II and Pentium III, as well as variations of these names.

 NetBurst based Pentiums

 Desktop processors based on the NetBurst microarchitecture were marketed as Pentium 4 and Pentium D.

 Core based Pentiums

-Earlier E5xxx desktop processors based on the Core microarchitecture were marketed as Pentium Dual-Core, while later E5xxx and all E6xxx models were named Pentium.
+Prior desktop processors based on the Core microarchitecture were marketed as Pentium Dual-Core, while the latest models were named Pentium.
 Note however, that several resellers will still refer to the newer generation processors as Pentium Dual-Core.